Voices from the Border is a 501 (c) 3 non-profit organization based in Patagonia, Arizona, which formed following the Women’s March of January 2017.

 Inspired by the values of justice, compassion, and human dignity, VFTB serves migrants, refugees, and those living in extreme poverty in Nogales, Sonora, Mexico through direct humanitarian aid.

-We do this by financially and physically supporting the work of Nurse/Medical Assistant Francisco (Pancho) Olachea Martin as he drives his ambulance from the port of entry, the arrival point of migrants seeking asylum, to local hospitals and shelters, providing the only free medical care to migrants and asylum seekers in Nogales, Sonora.
-This support is provided by volunteers, and we have no administrative overhead.
-Our current monthly operational budget is $1200 US.
+We do this by financially and physically supporting the work of Nurse/Medical Assistant Francisco (Pancho) Olachea Martin who, before the pandemic, drove his ambulance from the port of entry (the arrival point of migrants seeking asylum) to local hospitals and shelters, thus providing the only free medical care to migrants and asylum seekers in Nogales, Sonora.

 Because of COVID-19, at the end of February, all Voices volunteers made the decision to stop crossing, still with a hopeful ‘wait and see’ attitude.
 Around the first week of March, all programs that help migrants in Nogales, Sonora, as well as shelters, stopped accepting volunteers.

-In late March, with the Coronavirus starting to spread, and the lack of proper PPE’s - Personal Protective Equipment - Pancho made the very difficult decision, encouraged and supported by his volunteers/friends - to stop attending to people on the streets.
+In late March, with the Coronavirus starting to spread, and the lack of proper PPE’s - Personal Protective Equipment - Pancho made the very difficult decision, encouraged and supported by his volunteers/friends, to stop attending to people on the streets.
 At that point he’d been attending to migrants with coughs and fevers, in close proximity to them, so he quarantined.
-And, like for the rest of us, weeks have turned into months.
+And, as well as for the rest of us, weeks have turned into months.

 On March 20, the Trump administration announced it would stop formally processing asylum claims and began summarily deporting all migrants crossing the border.
 So the asylum seekers who were still waiting in Nogales got stuck - in shelters and in rentals.
 The situation got worse, because many of those who were able to work, lost their jobs due to COVID.